 - At least 8 hours per week of lectures;

 - At least 10 hours per week in the field or laboratory.

-This teaching program brings together students and professors with different background/interests.
+This teaching program brings together students and professors with different backgrounds/interests.
 It provides a unique opportunity to experience the challenges of achieving transdisciplinarity in order to understand real environmental problems.
 Whether in preparation for graduate school or for employment purposes, involvement in this program will assist any participating student in future work related to tropical environments.
-Understanding of, and acclimation to, an environment as different to Canada as is the Panamanian ecosystem, is difficult.
-In situ experience will greatly improve performance of our graduates in their later undertakings.
+Understanding of and acclimation to an environment as different as Canada to the Panamanian ecosystem is difficult.
+In situ experience will greatly improve performance of our graduates in their future undertakings.